 Thus, your tone of voice should be in line with all the other elements and help your customers to develop a comprehensive impression and opinion of you.

-There are a lot of types of the tone of voice, however, consistently following the chosen one allows you to develop the personality of your brand and associatively put that impression on your customers’ minds.
+There are a lot of types of tone of voice, however, consistently following the chosen one allows you to develop the personality of your brand and associatively put that impression on your customers’ minds.
 This is one more opportunity to be better identified among competitors, and become better recognized by the audience.

-Here are the main eight types of the tone of voice you may choose from, reinforced by examples of popular brands.
+Here are the main eight types of tone of voice you may choose from, reinforced by examples of popular brands.

 A positive, friendly, inspiring, motivating, and leadership tone is the choice of Nike, as well as the millions of customers of this brand who share its values.

 “Just Do It” is not just words.
 This is a holistic concept that is perfectly integrated with other branding elements.
 Perhaps this is one of the best brand voice examples when the tone of voice perfectly fits the product and the target audience’s values and lifestyles.

 A humorous tone of voice is a good strategy for helping your clients cope with complex, new, and atypical situations.

 For example, with the birth of the first child.
 Fridababy thinks it will be very difficult to deal with this challenge without a dose of good humor, so it uses a humorous tone of voice that allows clients to recognize themselves and the situations they find themselves in.

 In this way, the brand establishes an emotional connection, takes care of, and nevertheless supports young parents whenever possible.